coderefinery/train-the-trainer/content/overview.md

 :::

+:::{discussion}
-:::{discussion} In breakoutrooms: choose one or two questions; summary in collaborative notes:
+In breakoutrooms: choose one or two questions to talk about your own experiences; summary in collaborative notes:
-- What kind of roles have you been in yourselves regarding workshops?
+- What kind of roles have you been in yourself regarding workshops?
 - How were you prepared for your role?
 - What are the things you would like to know before a workshop?
-- How are you preparing participants for your trainings?
+- How are you preparing your participants for your trainings?
 - What was the best workshop experience for you as learner, helper or instructor?
 What made it great?
 :::